Barbariandev/MANTIS/MINER_GUIDE.md

 **Frequently (e.g., every minute):**
 1. Generate new multi-asset embeddings (Step 1).
-2. Encrypt them with your hotkey for a future round (Step 2).
+2. Encrypt and write the V2 payload (Step 2).
-3. Save the payload file (Step 3).
-4. Upload the new file to your public URL, overwriting the old one (Step 4).
+3. Upload the new file to your public URL, overwriting the old one (Step 3).

 ## 5. Scoring and Rewards